 - U.S. Court of Appeals for the Seventh Circuit

 - U.S. District Court for the Northern District of Illinois

 - U.S. District Court for the Northern District of Ohio

 - U.S. District Court for the Southern District of Ohio

 - American Bar Association, Member, Contributing Editor, ABA Business Law Today, Month in Brief, Internet and Cyber-Security, 2019-present; Editor, ABA Business Law Section Cyberspace Law Committee e-Newsletter, 2009-2011

 - Ohio State Bar Association, Member, Computer Law Committee, Founder; Corporate Counsel Section, Member; Ethics Committee, Member; Federal Courts Committee, Member

 - International Who’s Who of Internet and E-Commerce Lawyers

-- Leading Lawyer in Computer and Technology Law
+- Illinois Leading Lawyer in Intellectual Property and Computer & Technology Law (2004-2020)

 - Who’s Who Legal, Global Leader in Data Privacy & Protection